hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 1. How could have you have determined the number of total exons by combining all of the previous commands (starting with the original chr1-hg19_genes.gtf), into a single command (no intermediate files) using pipes?

 2. There is an argument for the 'sort' command that will only keep unique lines of data.
-Determine the number of unique exons without using the 'uniq' command.
+Determine the number of total exons without using the 'uniq' command.

 3. There is an argument for the 'uniq' command that will count the number of occurrences of non-unique exons.
-Use the uniq command to count the number of non-unique exons and determine the most occurrences of an exon in the dataset.
+Use the uniq command to count the number of duplicated exons and determine the most occurrences of an exon in the dataset.
 ****